Regulation of intestinal senescence during cholestatic liver disease modulates barrier function and liver disease progression

 Abstract

-Background and Aims: Senescence in cholangiocytes and hepatic stellate cells (HSC) has been described during human and murine cholestatic disease, having differential functions; detrimental in biliary cells and anti-fibrotic in HSC.
-Cholestatic liver disease associates with loss of intestinal barrier function and changes in the microbiome, the mechanistic cause of which is undetermined.
-Methods: Intestinal samples were analysed from control and primary sclerosing cholangitis patients (PSC), wildtype (WT) and p16-3MR transgenic mice.
-Cholestatic liver disease was induced by bile duct ligation (BDL) and feeding with DDC diet.
+Background & Aims: Senescence has been reported to have differential functions in cholangiocytes and hepatic stellate cells (HSCs) during human and murine cholestatic disease, being detrimental in biliary cells and anti-fibrotic in HSCs.
+Cholestatic liver disease is associated with loss of intestinal barrier function and changes in the microbiome, the mechanistic cause of which is undetermined.
+Methods: Intestinal samples were analysed from controls and patients with primary sclerosing cholangitis, as well as wild-type (WT) and p16-3MR transgenic mice.
+Cholestatic liver disease was induced by bile duct ligation (BDL) and DDC diet feeding.
 Fexaramine was used as an intestinal-restricted FXR agonist and antibiotics were given to eliminate the intestinal microbiome.
-Senescent cells were eliminated in p16-3MR mice with Ganciclovir and in WT mice with the senolytic drug ABT-263.
-In vitro studies were done in intestinal CaCo-2 cells and organoids were generated from intestinal-crypts isolated from mice.
-Results: Here we show increased senescence in intestinal epithelial cells (IEC) in PSC patients and in mice after BDL and DDC diet.
-Intestinal senescence responded to reduced exposure to bile acids and increased presence of LPS in vitro and in vivo during cholestatic liver disease.
-Intestinal senescence associated with lower proliferation while increased intestinal stem cell (ISC) activation, as supported by increased organoid growth from ISC.
-Elimination of senescent cells with genetic and pharmacological approaches exacerbated liver injury and fibrosis during cholestatic liver disease that associated with increased IEC apoptosis and permeability.
-Conclusions: Senescence occurs in IEC during cholestatic disease and the elimination of senescent cells has a detrimental impact on the gut-liver axis.
+Senescent cells were eliminated in p16-3MR mice with ganciclovir and in WT mice with the senolytic drug ABT-263.
+In vitro studies were done in intestinal CaCo-2 cells and organoids were generated from intestinal crypts isolated from mice.
+Results: Herein, we show increased senescence in intestinal epithelial cells (IECs) in patients with primary sclerosing cholangitis and in mice after BDL and DDC diet feeding.
+Intestinal senescence was increased in response to reduced exposure to bile acids and increased presence of lipopolysaccharide in vitro and in vivo during cholestatic liver disease.
+Senescence of IECs was associated with lower proliferation but increased intestinal stem cell activation, as supported by increased organoid growth from intestinal stem cells.
+Elimination of senescent cells with genetic and pharmacological approaches exacerbated liver injury and fibrosis during cholestatic liver disease, which was associated with increased IEC apoptosis and permeability.
+Conclusions: Senescence occurs in IECs during cholestatic disease and the elimination of senescent cells has a detrimental impact on the gut-liver axis.
 Our results point to cell-specific rather than systemic targeting of senescence as a therapeutic approach to treat cholestatic liver disease.
+Impact and implications: Cholestatic liver disease associates with the dysregulation of intestinal barrier function, while the mechanisms mediating the disruption of the gut-liver axis remain largely undefined.
+Here, we demonstrate that senescence, a cellular response to stress, is activated in intestinal cells during cholestatic liver disease in humans and mice.
+Mechanistically, we demonstrate that the reduction of bile acids and the increased presence of bacterial products mediate the activation of intestinal senescence during cholestatic liver disease.
+Importantly, the elimination of these senescent cells promotes further damage to the intestine that aggravates liver disease, with increased tissue damage and fibrosis.
+Our results provide evidence that therapeutic strategies to treat cholestatic liver disease by eliminating senescent cells may have unwanted effects in the intestine and support the need to develop cell/organ-specific approaches.

 Item Type: Article